Storage Market in Filecoin

 Data submitted to the Filecoin network go through several transformations before they come to the format at which the StorageProvider stores it.
 Here we provide a summary of these transformations.

-5. At this point, the Piece is included in a Sector together with data from other deals.
-The StorageProvider then calculates Merkle root for all the Pieces inside the sector.
+StorageProviderthen calculates Merkle root for all the Pieces inside the sector.
 The root of this tree is CommD.
-This is the unsealed sector CID.
+This is the unsealed sector CID. - The

 The following data types are unique to the Storage Market: